tmcallaghan/iibench-mongodb/README.md

 This example assumes that you already have a MongoDB or TokuMX server running on the same machine as the iiBench client application.
 You can connect a different server or port by editing the run.simple.bash script.

-In it's default configuration it will run for 1 hour.
+In it's default configuration it will run for 1 hour, or 100 million inserts, whichever comes first.

 Note, you need to have the MongoDB Java driver in your CLASSPATH, as in "export CLASSPATH=/home/tcallaghan/java_goodies/mongo-2.11.2.jar:.".